kallevikstyle/boilerplate-bootstrap-4/README.md

 ## Get started
-1 - Clone this repository, OR click 'Use this template' at the top of this page
+1 - Clone this repository, OR click 'Use this template' on the repository page
 ```
 git clone https://github.com/kallevikstyle/boilerplate-bootstrap-4.git
 ```